 The jolly face of Professor Slughorn came into his line of sight as the wizard peered down at him worriedly.

 Harry could only muster the will to slowly shake his head.
 He could already feel his scar blazing with pain, and it only worsened his condition.
-It was no time for Tom to be mad at him because he wasn't managing to brew a perfect, stupid potion!
+It was no time for Tom to be mad at him because he wasn't managing to perfectly brew a stupid potion!

 Horace Slughorn sighed, shooting a glance at Harry's cauldron, his expression falling with disappointment, before he gazed back at him.